Dewalt-arch/pimpmykali/README.md

   - Thanks lbalmaceda! for the updated url and code submission
   - corrected url for Lin/WinPeas
   - updated function to always pull latest release

-# Revision 1.7.9a3 - updated functions
-  - updated fix_sources function
-    - includes non-free and non-free-firmware
-  - updated gen_new_sources in Pimpmykali-Mirrors menu option =
-    - includes non-free and non-free-firmware

-# Revision 1.7.9a2 - updated exit_screen function
-  - function modified to re-source logged in user ~/nameofshellrc

-# Revision 1.7.9a1 - netexec
-  - updated installation to use pipx
-  - created new function to ensure symlinks are created
-  - created new function for user and root installations
-  - menu option U or u to install netexec
-  - is also included in menu option N, 0 or 1

-# Revision 1.7.9a - netexec (nxc)
-  - menu option U or u to install netexec
-  - is also included in menu options N, 0 or 1

-# Revision 1.7.9 - crackmapexec
-  - corrected pathing of symlinks created in $HOME/.local/bin

 # Menu Breakdown of Pimpmykali